xenit-eu/thunx/README.md

 ## Architecture overview

-This section describes the architecture of the ABAC system.
+This section describes the Thunx architecture.

 Please note all the diagrams use the [C4 model] style.
 A legend, included in every diagram, explains the meaning of each shape.